splunk/observability-workshop/content/en/tko/session-5/docs/fix-apache.md

 {{% alert title="Workshop Question" color="success" %}}

 Before we start, let's check the current status of the PHP/Apache deployment.
 Under **Alerts & Detectors** which detector has fired?
+Where else can you find this information?

 {{% /alert %}}

-To fix the PHP/Apache StatefulSet, edit the `YAML` you created and reduce the CPU resources further:
+To fix the PHP/Apache StatefulSet, edit `~/workshop/k3s/php-apache.yaml` and reduce the CPU resources further:

 Find the resources section and reduce the CPU limits to **1** and the CPU requests to **0.5**: